Robotics-and-Dynamical-Systems-Lab/RAS545/Final_Project/readme.md

 **Q. How accurate should the robot movement be ?**\
 Ans.
 The end effector should roughly point on white region of the maze while navigating through the solution path.
 It is not expected to avoid collision with the maze but the robot movement must bear similarity to the expected solution path.

+**Q. What approach should I use to solve the maze?**\
+Ans.
+This is a graduate class.
+Use any approach to solve the maze.
+There's some help available in the Literature Reference section to guide you.
+However, it is your choice on how to solve the maze.
+You will be judged on the basis of your approach.

 **Q. How fast should the robot move?**\
 Ans.
 The end effector movement should be at a speed such that the maze is completed at a reasonable time.
 Keep the speed parameter between 300 - 500.